Many believe introverts bottle up and store their anger inside themselves, never allowing an accurate response to manifest at the time of outrage.

 An anonymous respondent said:

 You’ve no idea what breaks loose when an introvert gets angry.
 They’re usually calm but NEVER turn on their bad side.
 One of my friends used to tease an introverted guy in the adjacent room by applying super glue on the pens he used to write with.
-It was wrong on so many levels, but he did not get it.
+It was wrong on many levels, but he did not get it.

-Everything changed when the introverted guy came into his room early in the morning, applied super glue on the nipples, and placed his palms on them (my friend used to sleep without a shirt).
+Everything changed when the introverted guy entered his room early in the morning, applied super glue on the nipples, and placed his palms on them (my friend used to sleep without a shirt).
 It took him 3 hours to get his hands off his nipples.
 Never again did he mess with the introverted guy again.

 As an introvert, I exaggerate slights and infractions against me because I couldn’t imagine exhibiting such behavior to someone I knew, let alone a stranger.